vrscms/hellminer/README.md

 # Hellminer VRSC Miner Linux Headless
-Hellminer VRSC mining software for Linux Ubuntu/Debian
+Hellminer VRSC mining software for Linux Ubuntu/Debian headless servers

 # Features

 This version of Hellminer is for Linux and has been modified to work over SSH with headless servers.
-One of the problems with running hellminer on a Linux server is that once the SSH session ends the mining process with stop to this version of hellminer uses screen to keep the mining process running even after the SSH session is disconnected.
+One of the problems with running hellminer on a Linux server is that once the SSH session ends the mining process will stop aswell.
+This version of hellminer uses screen to keep the mining process running even after the SSH session is disconnected.

 # Install